Policy Learning with Competing Agents

 The lack of a fixed point in the expected score in low-noise regimes (rightmost plot, Figure \ref{fig:discontinuities}) implies that there are distributions over agent unobservables for which there is no equilibrium threshold in low-noise regimes.
 As a result, when the noise condition for continuity of best response does not hold for all agents, an equilibrium in our model may not exist.
 When we establish uniqueness and existence of the equilibrium in our model in Section \ref{sec:results_equilibrium}, we assume a noise condition that guarantees continuity of the agents' best response mappings.

 \end{section}

-\begin{section}{Mean-Field Results} We have presented a dynamic model for capacity-constrained treatment assignment in the presence of strategic behavior and specified the form of strategic behavior we consider in this work.
-Recall that the decision maker's objective, as outlined in Section \ref{sec:model}, is to find a selection criterion $\beta$ that maximizes the equilibrium policy value $V_{\text{eq}}(\beta)$.
+\begin{section}{Mean-Field Results} Recall that the decision maker's objective, as outlined in Section \ref{sec:model}, is to find a selection criterion $\beta$ that maximizes the equilibrium policy value $V_{\text{eq}}(\beta)$.
 This is a sensible goal in settings where an equilibrium exists and is unique for each selection criterion $\beta$ in consideration.
 In this section, we characterize the equilibrium in the mean-field regime.

 In the mean-field regime, an infinite population of agents with unobservables sampled from $F$ is considered for the treatment at each time step $t$.
 Let $\beta$ be the decision maker's fixed selection criterion.
-At time step $t$, agents report covariates with knowledge of criterion $\beta$ and previous threshold $S^{t-1}$.
-Recall that $P^{t}$ is the distribution over scores that is induced and $q(P^{t})$ denotes the $q$-th quantile of $P^{t}$.
-Then, at time step $t$, the agents who score above threshold $S^{t} = q(P^{t})$ will receive treatment.
-Since $P^{t} = P(\beta, S^{t-1})$, iterating this procedure gives a deterministic fixed-point iteration process
+At time step $t$, agents report covariates with knowledge of criterion $\beta$ and previous threshold $S^{t-1}$, inducing a distribution over scores $P^{t}= P(\beta, S^{t-1}).$ Then, at time step $t$, the agents who score above threshold $S^{t} = q(P^{t})$ will receive treatment.
+The thresholds evolve in a deterministic fixed-point iteration process:

-As described in Section \ref{sec:model}, the system is at equilbrium if the threshold for receiving treatment is fixed over time.
+The system is at equilbrium if the threshold for receiving treatment is fixed over time.
 The equilibrium induced by $\beta$ is characterized by an \textit{equilibrium threshold} $s(\beta)$, which is the threshold $s \in \mathbb{R}$ that satisfies $s = q(P(\beta, s))$.
-To study equilibria, we make the following two further assumptions:
+To study equilibria, we make two further assumptions:

 \begin{assumption} The $(Z, c)$-marginal of $F$ has finite support. \end{assumption}

 \begin{assumption} For an agent $i$ with unobservables in the support of $F$, $x^{*}_{i}(\beta, s) \in \text{Int}(\mathcal{X})$. \end{assumption}